 Major concerns for GF diets include fiber and fortified vitamins (35:25).
 Barnhill discusses how to replace them with certain foods (37:21) and high-quality vitamins (38:13).
 Critical concerns for CF diets (39:56) include deficiencies in healthy fats (40:32), proteins (41:47), calcium (42:36), and vitamin D (43:28).
 She discusses replacement strategies for CF diets and recommends only high-quality practitioner-recommended supplements.
 She notes that the vitamin/mineral supplement market is largely unregulated and urges listeners to research products before they are taken (38:13).

-Barnhill summarizes by reemphasizing that GFCF diets are not proven to help symptoms in individuals with autism, but they do have “profound impacts” on some children.
-For that reason, it is essential to continue striving to understand what mechanisms and connections are working within subgroups and why (44:55).
+Barnhill re-emphasizes that GFCF diets are not proven to minimize symptoms in individuals with autism, but they do have “profound impacts” on some children.
+For this reason, it is essential to continue investigation into what mechanisms and connections work within subgroups and why (44:55).
 She closes with a Q&A where she discusses allergy testing, differences in oats and grains, where omega-six is found, best veggies for fiber and daily water quantity, the minimum timeline for baseline numbers (6 months), contradictory testing, and more (45:40).